Flag of Saint Kitts and Nevis: Flag of Nevis

-The flag of Nevis island incorporates the flag of the Federation of Saint Kitts and Nevis in the top left corner.
+The flag of Nevis reflects its identity within the Federation of Saint Kitts and Nevis through the inclusion of the national flag in the canton.

 The golden field stands for sunshine.
 The central triangle represents the conical shape of Nevis, with the blue being the ocean; the green being the verdant slopes of the island; and the white being the clouds that usually wreathe Nevis Peak.